JealousMagician13/Browser-WifiPassExtractor/README.md

 **Password Exfiltration Tool:**

-This tool facilitates the exfiltration of passwords from Chromium-based browsers using a Rubber Ducky.
+This tool facilitates the exfiltration of passwords from Chromium-based browsers using a Rubber Ducky to your discord channel in your server.

 **Usage:**